Automated Profile Inference with Language Model Agents: Experiments

-We used GPT-4 to classify all inferred attributes into ten predefined categories.
-Through manual inspection, we found that less than 1\% of all inferred attributes were misclassified by GPT-4, which we then corrected to obtain the final categorized attributes (the prompts used and detailed inspection process are included in Appendix~\ref{Appendix:prompts_category}).
-The results indicate that 43.8\% of the inferred attributes are PII, while 56.2\% fall under SPI.
+\mypara{Categorization of Inferred Attributes} We group inferred attributes into two types: Personally Identifiable Information (PII) and Sensitive Personal Information (SPI) (definitions in~\Cref{appendix:discussion_pii}).
+Using GPT-4, we classified all attributes into ten PII and SPI categories.
+Through manual inspection, less than 1\% of attributes were misclassified by GPT-4, which we then corrected to obtain the final categorized attributes (the detailed inspection process is included in~\Cref{Appendix:prompts_category}).
+Overall, 43.8\% of inferred attributes are PII, and 56.2\% are SPI.

-\mypara{Analysis of categorized Attributes} We present the statistics of categorized attributes in Figure~\ref{fig:stat_attribute}.
-As shown in Figure~\ref{fig:proportion_user} and Figure~\ref{fig:proportion_act}, fewer than 5\% of pseudonymous users share identifiers online, and such information accounts for only 0.2\% of all inferred attributes.
-This finding confirms that pseudonymous users generally avoid disclosing obvious personal information for their anonymity.

-However, many pseudonymous users still reveal a significant amount of PII, such as their background and geographic locations, which could be used to infer a user’s identity.
-Additionally, we find that Reddit users are willing to discuss sensitive topics, such as family matters and secrets.
-Although these conversations may not directly reveal an individual’s identity, they involve deeply personal content that can lead to unintended exposure.

-What’s more concerning is that most users do not restrict themselves to discussing a single type of attribute on Reddit; instead, they participate across a variety of topics.
-While each piece of information may seem harmless on its own, the cumulative effect of discussing career, location, hobbies, relationships, and health across different threads builds a comprehensive profile about the user.
-Figure~\ref{fig:distribution_count} illustrates this situation, showing that most users discuss at least 7 distinct types of personal attributes.
+\mypara{Analysis of Categorized Attributes} We present the statistics of categorized attributes in~\Cref{fig:stat_attribute}.
+As shown in~\Cref{fig:proportion_user} and~\Cref{fig:proportion_act}, fewer than 5\% of pseudonymous users disclose explicit identifiers, which account for only 0.2\% of all inferred attributes.
+Nevertheless, many users still expose substantial amounts of PII, including background details and geographic locations, which could be used to infer a user’s identity.
+Additionally, we observe that Reddit users often discuss sensitive topics, including family matters and personal experiences.
+While these attributes may not directly reveal identity, they involve deeply personal content that can lead to unintended exposure.
+What’s more concerning is that many users don’t limit themselves to discussing a single type of attribute; instead, they engage in a variety of topics.
+While each piece of information may seem harmless, the cumulative effect of discussing topics like career and health can create a comprehensive user profile.